AnnetteSpit/test/README.md

 The scripts in the current project use functions from various packages.
-In order to ensure the scripts can be run after new R install, the packages are loaded using a generic substitue, namely `p_load`, for `library` and `require`.
-This generic function from the package `pacman` will open one or more packages and install it when the packages isn't available locally.
-Note, however, that it will always install the most recent package version, which might be different from the version the current script was build upon.
-In other words, using the generic load function that also installs the packages when they are not locally available might result in errors when functions previously available in a package have been deprecated in the newer package version.
+In order to ensure the scripts can be run after new R install, the packages are loaded using a generic substitue for `library` and `require`, namely `p_load`.
+This generic function from the package `pacman` will open one or more packages and install it when the packages isn't available locally. *Note, however, that it will always install the most recent package version, which might be different from the version the current project was build upon.* In other words, using the generic load function that also installs the packages when they are not locally available might result in errors when functions previously available in a package have been deprecated in the newer package version.